 Disciplines in the Program

-Economists may inform the policy discussion by:
+Economists help to inform the policy discussion by:

 - assessing the effects of continued health spending growth on federal and state budgets, as well as alternative policy options for controlling such growth and increasing the value obtained from health care;